Resonant superfluidity in the Rabi-coupled spin-dependent Fermi-Hubbard model: Results

+Owing to the presence of the U(1) symmetry breaking for the individual components $\zeta=+$ and $-$ in the Hamiltonian, the system will always have pair-breaking fluctuations.
+This cannot be captured by the effective model, which describes a definite, conserved number of fermion pairs which leads to an XXZ model with a well-defined and finite spin gap.
+However, the contribution beyond the effective theory is relatively less important in the regime of applicability of the perturbation theory, which explained the numerical results at half filling fairly well as discussed in the previous section.
+We therefore expect to be able to understand the important physical properties in the paired regime from the effective model, but will also confirm by numerical calculations of the full model.

-The effective model explains the numerical results for the full model in the paired phase rather well, but also points to a limitation of our finite-size system.
-While superfluid-like quasi-long-range order is observed close to the resonant point at half filling for sizes up to $N=200,L=200$ in the DMRG results (see next section), the effective model implies that superfluidity does not survive in the thermodynamic limit.
-Away from half filling, however, the system behaves as a Luttinger liquid and superfluid quasi-long-range order is present in the thermodynamic limit \cite{Cazalilla2005}.
-The one-dimensional XXZ model can be solved exactly utilizing the Bethe anzats approach~\cite{Yang1966,Giamarchi2003}.
-As the magnetization in the XXZ model is connected to the filling ratio in the Hubbard model we can utilize the results and formulas presented in \cite{Giamarchi2003} to understand the phase diagram of the effective model.
-Based on these prior results the $n$ vs $\tilde{\Omega}=\sqrt{\Omega_0^2+\delta^2}/U$ schematic phase diagram of the RSFHM with $t_2=0$ at constant (relatively large) $U$ is given as in Fig.~\ref{fig:SchematicPhaseDiagram}, where $n=N/L$ is the number of particles per site.
+The one-dimensional XXZ model can be solved exactly utilizing the Bethe ansatz approach~\cite{Yang1966,Giamarchi2003}.
+As the magnetization in the XXZ model is connected to the number of particles per site in the Hubbard model, we can utilize the results and formulas presented in \cite{Giamarchi2003} to understand the phase diagram of the effective model.
+Based on these prior results and numerical evaluations of the full model, the $n$ vs $\tilde{\Omega}=\sqrt{\Omega_0^2+\delta^2}/U$ schematic phase diagram of the RSFHM with $t_2=0$ at constant (relatively large) $U$ is given in Fig.~\ref{fig:SchematicPhaseDiagram}, where $n=N/L$ is the number of particles per site.